UK: Omicron variant has 50%-70% less hospitalization rate | DW | 23.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The omicron variant of the coronavirus is less likely to land patients in hospital.
+The omicron variant of the coronavirus is less likely to land patients in hospital in comparison with delta.

 A patient with omicron is between 31% and 45% less likely to attend hospital compared to someone with Delta, and 50 to 70% less likely to be admitted

-Preliminary data published by Britain's public health agency suggests that people with the omicron variant of the coronavirus are between 50% and 70% less likely to need hospitalization than those with the delta variant.
+Preliminary data published by Britain's public health agency suggests that people with the omicron variant of the coronavirus are between 50% and 70% less likely to end up in hospital than those with the delta variant.

-UKHSA Chief Executive Jenny Harries said it was "an encouraging early signal that people who contract the Omicron variant may be at a relatively lower risk of hospitalisation than those who contract other variants."
+Nevertheless, UKHSA Chief Executive Jenny Harries said it was "an encouraging early signal that people who contract the omicron variant may be at a relatively lower risk of hospitalization than those who contract other variants."

 "However, it should be noted both that this is early data and more research is required to confirm these findings," she said.